-- Wild garlic, annual ryegrass and cheat are problem weeds in Tennessee wheat fields. - o Wild garlic can result in dockage at harvest.
+- Wild garlic, annual ryegrass and cheat are problem weeds in TN wheat fields. - o Wild garlic can result in dockage at harvest. - O Ryegrass & cheat compete for light & nutrients.

-- o Ryegrass and cheat compete for light and nutrients - Use of weed-free seed, proper seeding rate, proper seedbed preparation and following a good weed management program in the summer crop will assist in effective weed control. - A detailed procedure for controlling wild garlic in wheat is contained in PB 1580 (link below). - A burndown prior to planting may be necessary in notill production to desiccate remaining summer weeds and possibly winter annuals. - Application will result in easier planting and reduce competition with emerging wheat.
+- Use of weed-free seed, proper seeding rate, proper seedbed preparation and following a good weed management program in the summer crop will assist in effective weed control. - A detailed procedure for controlling wild garlic in wheat is contained in PB1580 (link below). - A burndown prior to planting may be necessary in notill production to desiccate remaining summer weeds and possibly winter annuals. - Application will result in easier planting and reduce competition with emerging wheat.

-Consult UT Extension PB 1580 for additional information on herbicide regimes/recommendations.
+Consult UT Extension PB 1580 for additional information on weed control and herbicide recommendations..